rjenkins/ursus/README.md

 #### Building our first artifact and running our application.

 Like Dropwizard Ursus recommends building a "fat" jar that contains all the ```.class``` files needed to run our service.
-For the ```ursus-example-application``` we've already added this to the pom.xml, here's the relavent parts of our configuration.
+Here's the relevant parts of our configuration.

 ```xml
 <build>